yanagiragi/Project-Haku-Desktop/README.md

 (Click to preview video on Youtube)

 P.S.
-I record this with application only, since the record software I use drops fps while recordering :(
+I record this with application only, since the record software I use drops fps when recordering :(

 ## Credits: